leobeeson/job-recommendation-system/notes.md

     * Will reduce coupling of `Recommender` class.
     * `Recommender` class consumes and `ActivityDTO`.
     * Will make testing `Recommender` easier by mocking `ActivityDTO` with a small fixture.
+* Create bespoke class for list of user_job_triples used to create scored matrix for recommendation model.
+* To avoid iterating twice over all `user_id` and `job_id` keys, `generate_user_job_triples` and `add_implicit_scores` can be refactored into single method if `activities` data becomes significantly large.
+It'll create come coupling between scoring and generating the scored data, but shouldn't cause much overhead or complexity.

 ## Assumptions